Little Monster Cookies (Part 1 Frank & His Bride)

 I wanted to airbrush my little monster cookies but, you don’t have to if you don’t want to.
 If you don’t have an airbrush gun, you can shade the edges with an edible food pin like I did on these truck cookies.

 I didn’t add a lot of airbrushing color and it added a little personality to Frank.
-For information on how to use an airbrush gun, then follow this tutorial on airbrushing.
+For information on how to use an airbrush gun, follow this tutorial on airbrushing.

 - Hold the airbrush gun about a half inch from the edge of the cookie and spray with warm brown AmeriColor airbrush color.